hablapps/kx-dashboards-post/README.md

 * KX Dashboards installed on your system.
 Instructions are available [here](https://code.kx.com/dashboards/gettingstarted/).
 We recommend installing it either on a Linux system or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 The dashboard itself is provided as a JSON file on this post's [Github Repository](https://github.com/hablapps/kx-dashboards-post/blob/master/source/9364b988-5a7f-f38e-a5e0-a841d1c8d40c.json).
-To make it available on the web interface, it needs to be placed on the directory `dash/data/dashboards` on the KX Dashboards installation directory.
+To make it available on KX Dashboards' web interface, it needs to be placed on the directory `dash/data/dashboards` on the KX Dashboards installation directory.

 If you wish to build the dataset from scratch, we strongly recommend you follow our [posts on PyKX](https://github.com/hablapps/AllRoadsLeadToPyKX/), where we get the source data files and work with them to ultimately obtain this very table we need.
 We also recommend to give them a read whenever possible to understand the context of this post.